makcandrov/meplang/README.md

 }
 ```

-- Inside a block, any opcode can be used *except PUSH1 to PUSH32 opcodes*.
+- Inside a block, any opcode can be used *except PUSH1 to PUSH32 opcodes* (PUSH0 is allowed).
 Raw bytecode can also be used as is.
 A value can be pushed using the function `push`, which can take an hexadecimal literal, a constant, a *non-abstract* block PC or size as an argument.
 Only values inside a `push` function will be optimized by the compiler.

 ```rust
 contract Contract {